cloudfoundry-community/redis-session-aspnet-buildpack/README.md

 - No code change required to persist session to redis, when pushing any ASP.NET application to PCF
 - So it reduces the effort in lifting and shifting a legacy ASP.NET application to PCF

+### Pre-requisites
+- PCF environment with redis tile in market place
+- A redis service instance created
+- `cf push` access to the PCF enviromnment

 ### Usage Instructions

 To enable redis backed session in the application, please follow the below steps.